 Back in the 1990s, Apple struggled to upgrade Mac OS.
 It spent years trying to complete a version code-named Copland, but in the end, it was a failure.
 Then Steve Jobs returned to the company and turned things around with Mac OS X.

-And it’s not alone.
+And macOS is not alone.
 Every Apple operating system is based on UNIX, from iOS to watchOS.

-So Apple was floundering trying to develop something absolutely critical for the company’s in-house, then Steve Jobs admitted that help was needed and outsourced the problem.
+So Apple was floundering, trying to develop something absolutely critical for the company’s survival, and then Steve Jobs admitted that help was needed and outsourced the problem.
 Sound familiar?

 A good deal financially for Apple